khanshoaib3/minecraft-access/README.md

     screen.
 11. Left Shift + Up Key = Select previous page of the Recipe Book. (active when recipe book group is selected).
 12. Left Shift + Down Key = Select next page of the Recipe Book. (active when recipe book group is selected).
-13. Left Mouse Click Sim Key (default: [) = Simulates left mouse click.
+13. Left Mouse Click Sim Key (default: `[` (left bracket)) = Simulates left mouse click, picking up and putting down all items in the slot.
-14. Right Mouse Click Sim Key (default: ]) = Simulates right mouse click.
+14. Right Mouse Click Sim Key (default: `]` (right bracket)) = Simulates right mouse click, picking up half of the items or putting one item down.
 15. T Key (not re-mappable) = Select the search box.
 16. Enter Key (not re-mappable) = Deselect the search box.